kubernetes/git-sync/README.md

             (200) and produce a series of key=value lines, including "username=<value>" and "password=<value>".

+    --azure-workload-identity, $GITSYNC_AZURE_WORKLOAD_IDENTITY
+            Use Azure Workload Identity Federation to authenticate to Azure DevOps.
+The pod's projected ServiceAccount token is exchanged for a Microsoft Entra ID access token which is used as the git credential, so no PAT or secret is stored.
+May not be combined with --username/--password, --askpass-url, --credential, or the
+            --github-app-* flags.

+    --azure-client-id <string>, $GITSYNC_AZURE_CLIENT_ID
+            The Microsoft Entra ID client ID to use for Azure workload identity authentication.
+If not specified, defaults to $AZURE_CLIENT_ID, which is normally injected by the azure-workload-identity webhook.

+    --azure-tenant-id <string>, $GITSYNC_AZURE_TENANT_ID
+            The Microsoft Entra ID tenant ID to use for Azure workload identity authentication.
+If not specified, defaults to $AZURE_TENANT_ID.

+    --azure-federated-token-file <string>, $GITSYNC_AZURE_FEDERATED_TOKEN_FILE
+            The path to the projected ServiceAccount token used for Azure workload identity authentication.
+If not specified, defaults to
+            $AZURE_FEDERATED_TOKEN_FILE.

+    --azure-authority-host <string>, $GITSYNC_AZURE_AUTHORITY_HOST
+            The Microsoft Entra ID authority host to use for Azure workload identity authentication.
+If not specified, defaults to
+            $AZURE_AUTHORITY_HOST, or https://login.microsoftonline.com/ when
+            that is unset.
+Override only for sovereign clouds.

+    --azure-scope <string>, $GITSYNC_AZURE_SCOPE
+            The OAuth2 scope to request when exchanging the federated token for an access token.
+If not specified, defaults to the Azure DevOps resource ID (499b84ac-1321-427f-aa17-267ca6975798/.default).

     --cookie-file <string>, $GITSYNC_COOKIE_FILE
             Use a git cookiefile (/etc/git-secret/cookie_file) for
             authentication.